dabeaz/curio/docs/devel.rst

 written using Python's ``socket`` module will work virtually everywhere.
 This is layering and abstraction in action.

-The Curio Scheduler
+Curio in a Nutshell
 ^^^^^^^^^^^^^^^^^^^

 Curio primarily operates as a coroutine scheduling layer that sits between an application and the Python standard library.
-This layer doesn't actually carry out any useful functionality---it is only concerned with task scheduling.
+This layer doesn't actually carry out any useful functionality---it is mainly concerned with task scheduling.
 Just to emphasize, the scheduler doesn't perform any kind of I/O.  There are no internal protocols, streams, buffering, or anything you'd commonly associate with the